 Comedogenic rating: 2

-If your skin is prone to acne, feel free to substitute almond oil with camellia oil, hemp seed oil, raspberry seed oil, or rosehip seed oil.
+If your skin is prone to acne, feel free to substitute almond oil with hazelnut oil, hemp seed oil, or rosehip seed oil.

 Argan oil is very moisturizing, high in vitamin E, which gives a natural kick to your skin. it’s easily absorbed as well.